Electric brake shoe suit 10″ and 12 ” Al-ko or Dexter Style

-Electric brake shoes include both primary and secondary brake shoes for 10 inches or 12-inch backing plate.
+Electric brake shoes include both primary and secondary brake shoes for 10 inches or a 12-inch backing plate.

 Install larger shoe towards the back of the trailer, smaller shoe towards the front of the caravan.

 The critical thing to look for when inspecting trailer and caravan shoes is the slot or hole in the top of the shoe.